-- when the aggregate turnover in Italy of the undertaking to be acquired exceeds €50 million (as revised on March 14 2017).
+- and when the aggregate turnover in Italy of the undertaking to be acquired exceeds €50 million (as revised on 14 March 2017).

 - an aggregate turnover in Italy of at least two of the undertakings concerned exceeding €30 million.

-In practice, the second threshold has been lowered, but at least two of the undertakings concerned must meet this threshold.
+In practice, the second threshold has been lowered but at least two of the undertakings concerned must meet such threshold.
 This is likely to increase the number of notifications.

 Is it possible to seek informal guidance from the authority on a possible merger from either a jurisdictional or a substantive perspective?

-Parties may approach the ICA during the phase before the formal notification of acquisitions and mergers to discuss any problems.
+Parties may approach the ICA during the phase prior to the formal notification of acquisitions and mergers, to discuss any problems.

 - the identity of the parties to the acquisition or merger;

-- a short description of the acquisition or merger proceedings;
+- a short description of the acquisition or merger procedures;

 - an indication of the relevant markets;